 Consider, for example, the problem of windowing versus scrolling as methods for changing the information visible on the screen.
 The windowing principle says that to see the information in the beginning of a file, the user moves the window to the top of the file.
 Scrolling, on the contrary, says that to see the beginning of the file, you scroll down the screen until the desired content becomes visible.
 In other words, the command to get to the top of the file should be called

-(or shown as an upward-pointing arrow) if windowing is preferred, whereas the same command should be called
+UP (or shown as an upward-pointing arrow) if windowing is preferred, whereas the same command should be called

-if scrolling is preferred.
+DOWN if scrolling is preferred.

 When they actually carry out the task, most users perform better in the windowing model (which is therefore used in most current GUI standards).
 But if you give a demo of moving text files to people new to computers, many of them will say that the scrolling model characterizes what they are seeing (since they see the text move down to get to the beginning).
 If GUIs had been designed by focus groups, we would have ended up with a suboptimal command.

 In interactive systems development, the proper role of focus groups is not to assess interaction styles or design usability, but to discover what users want from the system.
 For example, in developing Sun's new online documentation system, we ran a focus group with system administrators to discover